|Location||Shanghai, Dongjiadu (Church of St. Francis Xavier)|

 The organ thunders forth the “Adeste [fidelis]”, the same that makes the Christian heart beat faster the world over.
 It is taken up by a well-trained choir and their Latin words are distinct.
 Then follows the scarcely less impressive “Angels we have heard on high”, sung in Chinese up to the joyous refrain “Gloria in excelsis Deo”…The big organ peals forth the music of the Mass.
 (By the way, this organ is unique.
 It is said to be the only one in the world that has its reeds [sic.] made of bamboo.)
 The sermon is preached in Chinese…The “Puer natus est nobis” is sung afterwards…”

-The organ was destroyed by Red Guards in August 1966 during the Cultural Revolution, according to an interview with the sacristan conducted in 1990.
+The organ was destroyed by Red Guards in August 1966 during the Cultural Revolution, according to a Project interview with the sacristan conducted in 1990.